Andrews-McMeel-Universal/amu-code_standards/general/supported-browsers/README.md

 # Browser Support

 We use [Browserslist](https://github.com/browserslist/browserslist) to determine browser support.
 Many tools will use the `.browserslistrc` config file to automatically provide a customized build that targets the desired browsers.
+Our config is more permissive in selecting supported browsers than we officially support, but we do this in an effort to maintain a minumum acceptable experience on those additional browsers.

 ## Installation